Commit451/DialUp/README.md

 - When you first subscribe, you will get an immediate status of the network.

 # Acknowledgements
-DialUp was inspired by [rxnetwork-android](https://github.com/Laimiux/rxnetwork-android) and modified a bit to make it work with RxJava 2.
+DialUp uses [BroadcastReceiverObservable](https://github.com/Commit451/BroadcastReceiverObservable) as its base.
+See that project if you want to create other RxJava observables from Broadcasts

 License
 --------